 We were recently invited to celebrate the rebranding of the Grand Hotel Karel V restaurants and catering: Karel 5 Bistro, Gastro, and Events.
 With the promise of lunch, the opportunity was just too good to pass up!

 The hotel is tucked away in the heart of the city centre and boasts a beautiful courtyard.
-The main building was built in the 1300s and served for centuries as a monastery before later being used as a hospital.
+The main building was erected in the 1300s and served for centuries as a monastery before later being used as a hospital.
 Then, after intense renovations, it opened its doors as the Karel V in 1999.

 The celebrations began with Champagne and a look at the restaurant rebranding.
 Gone is the classic V in the restaurants’ names.
 Instead, they’ve chosen a modern 5 to refresh their image.
 But the focus is still, as ever, on the quality of the food and dining experience – and we learned that for ourselves!